Trump: "Mar-a-Lago home under siege, raided by FBI"

 CBS4 has learned Trump was in New York and not at his Palm Beach estate while the search was being conducted.

+On Monday evening, Florida Governor Ron DeSantis tweeted: "The raid of MAL is another escalation in the weaponization of federal agencies against the Regime's political opponents, while people like Hunter Biden get treated with kid gloves.
+Now the Regime is getting another 87k IRS agents to wield against its adversaries?
+Banana Republic."

+Florida US Senator Marco Rubio also tweeted his reaction by saying, "Using government power to persecute political opponents is something we have seen many times from 3rd world Marxist dictatorships But never before in America."

-The action, which the FBI and Justice Department did not immediately confirm, marks a dramatic escalation in law enforcement scrutiny of Trump and comes as he has been laying the groundwork to make another bid for president.
+The execution of the search warrant, which the FBI and Justice Department did not immediately confirm, marks a dramatic escalation in law enforcement scrutiny of Trump and comes as he has been laying the groundwork to make another bid for president.

 Though a search warrant does not suggest that criminal charges are near or even expected, federal officials looking to obtain one must demonstrate that they have probable cause that a crime occurred.